btardio/final-project-image-processing/README.md

 docker build -f ./Dockerfile_client -t thriftclient . && docker container run -it thriftc lient | python3 rgba_to_image.py

-# The python script copies an untitled.png file and the result is stored in
+# The python script copies an untitled.png file and the result is stored in output_image.png

 ```

+### Sample images:

+Sample images can be found in the processed_images directory.

+### Results

+I am uncertain as to why the algorithm did not perform successfully for larger images.
+I rule out the blame being the chip and it is probably
+a programming error that I introduced but did solve.
+My rationale is that if the chip is faulty it wouldn't start up and run at all.